davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 - However, this will introduce a new problem.
 The triangles, upon changing their size, may overlap each other or they could be spread farther apart!

+- Let's try to understand what's happening.
+When you make a diamond smaller, the two triangles are both trimmed from the bottom up.
+That means the top triangle will have its "base" trimmed upward, and the bottom triangle will have its southern tip pulled upward.

+    - Likewise, when you're making a diamond larger, it's the bottom of these triangles that are moving downward.

-- You need to move the bottom triangle up or down to adjust for this overlap (or gap).
-But how much do you move it by? **(Hint: it's a good thing we stored the old height of the diamond as an instance variable...)** Recall that when you re-size a triangle, the top of that triangle never changes along the vertical axis -- it's the base of the triangle that moves.
+- Knowing that, you now need to move the bottom triangle up or down to adjust for this overlap (or gap).
+But how much do you move it by? **(Hint: it's a good thing we stored the old height of the diamond as instance variables... you need to find the difference between those and the new dimensions)** Recall that when you re-size a triangle, the top of that triangle never changes along the vertical axis -- it's the base of the triangle that moves.
 Draw on a piece of paper to gain insight into when you'd need to move the bottom one up and when you'd need to move the bottom one down (and by how much).

-- Don't forget to save the *new* height and width in your instance variables!
+- Don't forget to save the *new* height and width in your instance variables *afterward*!

 #### Reflections: Problem Decomposition and Thinking Abstractly
 Hopefully, through this lab, you can see how useful it is to think abstractly.
 We broke down a bigger problem ("How to build a diamond") and made the key insight that diamonds are nothing more than just 2 triangles, whose code we already have.
 Then the rest is just a matter of bossing around the triangles so that together, they look and act like a diamond!
 Knowing this, it's easy to see how we might create new shapes and add them to our toolkit.